Frisaf/dungeon-domain/index.md

 </ul>

 ### Disclaimer
 You might notice that the session reports do not reach all the way until the very start, and the answer to that is simple: I did not take notes back then and thus I do not have any material to report of.
 Neither did I do session reports back then.
 That's not something I started to do until a bit later into the campaign.
-There is however a quick summary of the start of the campaign on the SESSIONS PAGE.
+There is however a quick summary of the start of the campaign [here](/start_summary/)